 A so-called "Fermentoil" that is created by fermenting plant oils with Pseudozyma bacteria.
 These bacteria produce enzymes that break down oil components increasing the "nutritional value" of the oil.

-More specifically, Fermentoils tend to have much larger free fatty acid content (in normal oils fatty acids are bound to a glycerin molecule and from a so-called triglyceride) and also somewhat increased antioxidant values.
+More specifically, Fermentoils tend to have much larger free fatty acid content (in normal oils fatty acids are bound to a glycerin molecule and form a so-called triglyceride) and also somewhat increased antioxidant values.
 They are also more cosmetically elegant, meaning that they are absorbed into the skin faster, have a less greasy skin feel and, for the joy of the cosmetic chemists, they are also easier to emulsify.